What are limescale reducers and inhibitors & how do they work?

 Which type of scale reducer is used on a central heating system?

-The magnetic limescale inhibitors that are used and included with all boilers at Boiler Central are 15mm magnetic scale reducers.
+The magnetic limescale inhibitors used for all boilers sold by us at Boiler Central are 15mm magnetic scale reducers.
 These fit nicely onto the copper pipes of your central heating system and are fitted at the time of installation.

 Why should you use a limescale reducer?